Grades are posted in PAWS at the end of each term. Allow two weeks after the last day of finals for your complete grade report to post.

 The number of grade points earned in a course is computed by multiplying the points for the grade by the number of credits for which the course is offered.
 For example, if a student earned a B in a three-credit course, they would earn nine grade points.
 GPA is calculated by dividing the total number of grade points earned by the total number of graded points taken.
 The highest possible average is 4.000 or an A in every subject.

 The grade point average recorded on the official UWM transcript is based solely upon credits earned or attempted at UWM.
-Some schools and colleges have different standards for GPA calculation and may include transfer work; see degree requirements in the Undergraduate Catalog for specifics.
+Some schools and colleges have different standards for GPA calculation and may include transfer work; see degree requirements in the Academic Catalog for specifics.
 UWM credits taken as audit or credit/no credit do not apply to your UWM GPA.
 If a student wants to receive a letter grade for a course, they should not specify audit or credit/no credit as a grading basis when registering on PAWS.

 UWM uses a letter grade system that includes “plus” and “minus” grades and is based on a 4.000 scale.
 For convenience in computing averages, each letter grade carries a specified number of points per credit.